opentraveldata/opentraveldata/tools/README.md

 [GitHub](http://github.com/machine-learning-helpers/induction-python/tree/master/installation/virtual-env).

-The full sequence of commands, in order to download Geonames data dump files from scratch, is summarizing in the following examples.
+The full sequence of commands, in order to download Geonames data dump files from scratch, is summarized in the following examples.
 * (To be done once and for all) Clone the [OpenTravelData (OPTD) Git repository](http://github.com/opentraveldata/opentraveldata) and install the Python dependencies: